Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

 \subsubsection{Transversality, stability and genericity}

-We have established above that the W-SOC and the W-SRCQ are equivalent to the stratum-restricted strong metric regularity of the KKT mapping.
-In this subsection we further examine the geometric content of the W-SRCQ on a fixed stratum.
+Having established the exact correspondence between the W-SOC, the W-SRCQ, and the stratum-restricted strong metric regularity of the KKT mapping of the NLSDP~\eqref{prog:SDP}, we now explore the underlying geometric properties of the W-SRCQ on a fixed stratum.

-For problem~\eqref{prog:SDP}, it is well-known that constraint nondegeneracy holds at a feasible point $x$ if and only if the constraint mapping $g$ intersects the manifold $\Mcal_{p,0}$ transversally (see~\cite[(4.182)]{bonnans2013perturbation}).
-In the same spirit, we interpret the W-SRCQ (Definition~\ref{def:W-SRCQ}) in terms of a transversality relation and investigate its stability and genericity within a prescribed stratum.
+For the NLSDP~\eqref{prog:SDP}, it is well-known that constraint nondegeneracy holds at a feasible point $x$ if and only if the constraint mapping $g$ intersects the manifold $\Mcal_{p,0}$ transversally (see~\cite[(4.182)]{bonnans2013perturbation}).
+In the same spirit, we geometrically interpret the W-SRCQ (Definition~\ref{def:W-SRCQ-nonKKT}) in terms of a transversality relation and investigate its stability and genericity within a prescribed stratum.

-To place the W-SRCQ into the transversality framework (Definition~\ref{def:transversal}), we first specify the geometric objects that will play the role of the target manifolds.
-For the subsequent stability analysis, it is convenient to work in a parametric setting and to introduce these objects in a neighborhood of the point of interest, rather than only at a single point.
-We begin by defining, for each $z = (x,y) \in \Xbb\times\Sbb^n$, a family of translated submanifolds